-With their incredible new African cookbook, The Groundnut Cookbook, out this summer, we find out everything you need to know about dynamic London trio Duval Timothy, Folayemi Brown and Jacob Fodio Todd.
+With their incredible cookbook, The Groundnut Cookbook, out this summer and featuring recipes inspired by and inherited from their East and West African heritage, we find out everything you need to know about dynamic London trio Duval Timothy, Folayemi Brown and Jacob Fodio Todd.

-Order The Groundnut Cookbook book here and check out our video trailer below.
+Order The Groundnut Cookbook here and check out our video trailer below.

-Can you tell us a bit more about your new cookbook, The Groundnut Cookbook?
+Can you tell us a bit more about your new cookbook, The Groundnut Cook

 It’s out on July 2.
 Go and get it, you won’t be disappointed.
 The book is a compilation of all the recipes that we served at our pop-up dinners so they’re tried and tested by our guests.
 It’s structured in chronological menus, which function as chapters, so alongside the recipes there is a natural narrative of everything that was happening in the build up to each dinner.
 We’re going to have a big launch in party at the Black Cultural Archive in Brixton.
 Come along if you’re in town.